About Our Retirement Planning Advice

 Learn how to roll over over a Traditional IRA, Roth IRA, Simple IRA, or SEP IRA.

 As always, you should always consult a tax advisor and IRS Publication 590 to determine what type of IRA is right for you and how each type of rollover will impact your personal financial situation.
 As Betterment is not a tax advisor, we will not be able to provide tax advice.

 How do I move Betterment money to and from my Retirement goal?

-To deposit or withdraw money from any of the accounts within your Retirement Goal, click here.
+Deposit or withdraw money from any of the accounts within your Retirement Goal by logging in.
 You can either make a new deposit, transfer or roll over a retirement account, or withdraw from there.

 Be aware, withdrawing from tax-advantaged accounts, like IRAs and 401(k)s, may result in tax penalties.

 Can I add a joint account or trust to my Retirement goal?

 Currently, joint accounts and trusts cannot be included within your primary retirement goal.
 We are constantly iterating on our product and hope to offer this ability soon.